 |---|---|---|---|

-| Emergency | CVSS Critical (9.0+) AND (KEV-listed OR EPSS > 0.5) | Days, not weeks | Article 14(1) reporting candidate if exploitation is against your product |
+| Emergency | KEV-listed OR confirmed active exploitation OR (CVSS Critical 9.0+ AND EPSS > 0.5) | Days, not weeks | Urgent reporting review if exploitation may involve your product |

 | High | CVSS High (7.0-8.9) OR EPSS > 0.5 | 30 days | "Without delay" position is at risk above 30 days |

-| Medium | CVSS Medium (4.0-6.9), EPSS < 0.5, not KEV-listed | 90 days | Defensible under Annex I Part II point (2) with documentation |
+| Medium | CVSS Medium (4.0-6.9), EPSS < 0.5, not KEV-listed | 90 days | Defensible with documentation and timestamps |

 | Low | CVSS Low (< 4.0) | Next regular release cycle | Document the deferral in the vulnerability handling record |

-Mapping severity to Article 14 reporting triggers
+Mapping severity to reporting triggers

-Article 14 splits into two streams with the same 24-hour and 72-hour clocks but different final-report deadlines:
+Reporting is not score-driven.
+The incident-notification regime splits into two streams with the same 24-hour and 72-hour clocks but different final-report deadlines:

-- Severe incident (Article 14(3) and 14(4)).
+- Severe incident.
 24-hour early warning, 72-hour incident notification, 1-month final report from the 72-hour notification.

 Operationalising scoring in your vulnerability process